buildpacks/rfcs/text/0000-export-to-oci.md

 ```

 Similar to the previous example, Lifecycle applies the rules for looking up the images and look at path `/layout-repo/index.docker.io/cnb/my-partial-stack-run/bionic` and it determines a partial image was provided and execute the phase with the information from the **Image Manifest** and the **Image Config**

-The output `analyzed.toml` will also include the new `name` field with the path where the image was located.
+The output `analyzed.toml` will also include the new `run-image.reference` field the path and the digest of the run image.

 ```=toml
 [run-image]